vivek-chan/vivek-chan/README.md

 ## 📫 Let's work Together

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/vivekchan/) or drop me an email at vivek.sin.chan@gmail.com.
+Feel free to reach out to me on my [portfolio website](https://vivll.com/) or [LinkedIn](https://www.linkedin.com/in/vivekchan/) or drop me an email at vivek.sin.chan@gmail.com.
 Let's shape the future of technology together! 🚀